Carrickmacross railway station

 Carrickmacross railway station was on the Great Northern Railway (Ireland) in the Republic of Ireland.

+History

 The Great Northern Railway (Ireland) opened the station on 31 July 1886.
-It closed on 10 March 1947.
+The branch closed to passengers on 10 March 1947, though it remained in use for light goods until 1 January 1960.

 The station building and platform have since been demolished, but the engine house, station house, water tower and a number of sheds remain.
 The former stationmasters house is also fully intact now used as a domestic residence.